(805) 233-7987

 The following two tabs change content below.

 Tricia Meyer is an attorney and affiliate marketer.
 She is the founder and owner of Helping Moms Connect and Sunshine Rewards as well as the current Executive Director of the Performance Marketing Association.
-You can find her on Twitter @SunshineTricia.
+She is the co-owner and primary white wine drinker of the Wine Club Group.